-In the exercises of rows (2) and (3), we use higher and lower values of our transshipment cost parameter β , respectively.
-As we argued in Section 6.1, the endogenous port development mechanism plays a stronger role in the model under higher values of β .
-In line with this, we find higher aggregate resource costs and higher specialization gains when β is high, while the opposite holds when β is low.
+In the exercises of rows (2) and (3), we use higher and lower values of our transshipment cost parameter $\beta$ , respectively.
+As we argued in Section 6.1, the endogenous port development mechanism plays a stronger role in the model under higher values of $\beta$ .
+In line with this, we find higher aggregate resource costs when $\beta$ is high, while the opposite holds when $\beta$ is low.
 At the same time, the aggregate welfare gains from containerization stay very similar across these different specifications.